overvis/opcb-release/docs/User_Docs/OPCB-221B_Manual/README.md

 <!-- TODO: correct release page url -->

-A partial factory reset can be performed through the web interface, see Appendix C.

 The full factory reset procedure is described in Appendix F. In summary:

 1. Download the latest image from the release page.
-2. Remove the SD card from the device.
+2. Remove the SD card from the product.
 3. Write the image to the existing or new SD card (deletes all data on the card, including settings).
-4. Insert the freshly imaged SD card into the device and power the device on.
+4. Insert the freshly imaged SD card into the product.
-5. Connect the device to the Internet via Ethernet.
+5. Connect OPCB-221B to the Internet using Ethernet cable and power on the porduct.
-6. Connect to the device's web interface through the Wi-Fi Access Point and enter the device's private key from the label.
+6. Connect to the product's web interface through the Wi-Fi Access Point (using the product label).
+7. Open **"Manufacturing"** page and enter the device's private key from the label.
-7. Using the web interface re-configure the device's settings that are required for operation in your conditions.
+8. Re-configure the device's settings that are required for operation in your conditions.

 ## Safety precautions